BrunoASMauricio/ProjectBase/README.md

 - [ ] Deal with repositories pulled into other repositories
   - [ ] An example is when moving worktree, inner worktrees will be broken
 - [ ] Do not perform `cd` for every git operation (why?)
+- [ ] Allow swapping all repositories to a new branch
+  - [ ] Allow seing all branches
+  - [ ] Allow merging of that branch into another branch
+    - [ ] Branches with no changes suffer nothing
+- [ ] From time to time automatically sync (temporary commit)

 Configs that CAN NOT have variables local path url

+same dependencies with different imposed configs shoudld errorr out ssame dependenceis with different branches/commits in the same path (in different paths it should work)